-Allergic reactions that affect the face can lead to raised welts, swollen lips, and watering eyes.
+Allergic reactions on the face can cause raised welts, swollen lips, and watering eyes.
 Beauty products or hay fever often cause these reactions.
 Avoiding triggers and using antihistamines may help manage them.

 This article looks at the symptoms and causes of allergic reactions on the face along with how they can be treated and prevented.